1 1/4 Cup In Ml

 Q1: Is it okay to round the conversion to 300 mL?

 A1: For most culinary applications, rounding to 300 mL is perfectly acceptable and will not significantly impact the final result.
-However, for scientific experiments or recipes that require higher precision, sticking to the more accurate 296 mL is recommended.
+That said, for scientific experiments or recipes that require higher precision, sticking to the more accurate 296 mL is recommended.

 Q2: How can I convert other cup measurements to milliliters?